You can take control and lower your risk for heart disease, the top killer of American adults.

 About 735,000 Americans have heart attacks each year, some with fatal results.
 In all, heart disease takes the lives of over 370,000 U.S. adults annually, making it the country’s leading cause of deaths, according to the Centers for Disease Control and Prevention (CDC).

-If your mother or father, or both, had a heart attack – or a sibling has heart disease and you’ve learned your cholesterol and blood pressure are far out of the healthy range – you may worry your own ticker is slated for serious trouble sooner than later.
+If your mother or father, or both, had a heart disease and you’ve learned your cholesterol and blood pressure are far out of the healthy range – you may worry your own ticker is slated for serious trouble sooner than later.
 And you might be right, unless you take control of your cardiovascular health.

 Cardiologist Laurence Sperling, MD, director of the Emory Heart Disease Prevention Center, and other researchers have found therapeutic lifestyle changes (TLC) can greatly lower the odds you’ll face a heart attack or other cardiovascular woes.

 While it’s true there are a couple of heart disease risk factors you can’t change, including your age and family history, they don’t doom you to heart disease.